Education & Certifications

 February - May 2014

-Observed, timed, categorized, and catalogued rats’ behavior in various anxiety and curiosity tests as part of another student’s original research on responses to different drug combinations.
+Observed, timed, categorized, and catalogued rats’ behavior in various anxiety and curiosity tests as part of another student’s original research on responses to different drug combinations

 Audubon Naturalist Society — Camp Counselor / Volunteer coordinator